iLVL-Key/FFXI/gearswap/readme.md

 <summary>BRD</summary>

+Version 1.0
+- Added Chocobo Circuit to the list of Town Zones.
+- Adjusted the Song List display.
+Bullet in front of each song is now larger and colored to indicate which type of song (default colors match the XIView color scheme for song icons).
+Party Member names are now centered, and colored based on their lowest current song duration.
+Song durations are now right-aligned.
+- Adjusted HUD to now show party members even if they are in a different zone.
+- Adjusted formatting of a number of things in the Options section.
+- Adjusted Notifications to clear after joining a party.
+- Fixed precast so that if Nightingale is up it will equip the proper specific song buff gear instead of the base buff_song set.
+- Fixed an issue with SP Ability 2 recast.
+- Various code cleanup.

 Version 1.0 BETA-5
 - Adjusted Song List to display a musical notee as the bullet to indicate a dummy song.